Frequently Asked Questions (FAQs): Derby and Derbyshire, Lincolnshire and Nottingham and Nottinghamshire ICB Cluster.

 What is the timeline for implementation?

-The vast majority of staff will be involved in a restructure process after this from early 2026 onwards.
-We do know that formal consultation will occur once initial structures are developed, and every member of staff potentially affected will be informed and able to provide feedback.
-This feedback will inform the development of the final operating model.
+The vast majority of colleagues will be involved in a restructure process in due course.
+We do know that formal consultation will follow the approved Change Management and Pay Protection Policy and will occur once initial structures are developed.
+Every colleague who will potentially be affected will be informed and able to provide feedback.

-As we go through some changes in the organisation, there might be times when staff are asked to temporarily take on different tasks or roles.
+As we go through some changes in the organisation, there might be times when colleagues are asked to temporarily take on different tasks or roles.
 This could include people affected by earlier rounds of consultation.
-Anyone stepping into a temporary role won’t be at a disadvantage when it comes to the overall change.

 Clustering and organisational change